-Students, faculty, staff, and guests of the college are encouraged to immediately report emergencies and criminal activity to the Department of Public Safety or the Minneapolis or Rochester Police Departments (911).
+Students, faculty, staff, and guests of the University are encouraged to immediately report emergencies and criminal activity to the Department of Public Safety or the Minneapolis, Rochester or St. Paul Police Departments (911).
 You can reach the Department of Public Safety by calling 1717 from an on-campus phone or (612) 330-1717 from an off-campus phone.
 This number is answered all day, every day.